Frequently Asked Questions¶

 Q: How to query the data that has been archived in the target storage?¶

 A: The Data Archiving service enables archiving data from the data sources to the target storage.
 It is a set of archiving job configuration and management tools, but it does not provide the management of the target storage systems, nor the query ability of archived data.
 You need to use the corresponding management tools of the target storage systems for data query.
 For example:

-- If the target storage is EnOS HDFS, you can use EnOS Data Sandbox product to query data stored in HDFS.
-For information about using the Data Sandbox, see Data Sandbox.
+- If the target storage is EnOS HDFS, you can use the Jupyter Notebook that is provided Enterprise Analytics Platform > MI Lab product to query data stored in HDFS.
+For information, see Managing Notebook Instance.

 - If the target storage is Azure Blob, you can use the client tools provided by Azure platform to query the data stored in Blob Storage.